wsingleton/katacoda-scenarios/git-gud/step3.md

-# Checking the status of the working directory
+"Checking the status of the working directory" - content goes here.

-Content goes here.